CNURobotics/chris_turtlebot_flexible_navigation/README.md

 `roslaunch flex_nav_turtlebot_bringup flex.launch`
  * This starts the planning and control nodes.
  * This version uses a 2-level planner as a demonstration.
-  * The global planner plans over the full map, with sensor data
+  * The global planner plans over the full map at 0.050 resolution, with sensor data
   * The local planner plans over smaller window trying to follow the global path

 or